 In general, except for e-commerce, fashion has been primarily considered an offline experience.

-Recently, however, as sustainability and a focus on digital experiences become more important, many fashion organisations are going beyond that siloed view to incorporate offline and online experiences into their brands.
+Recently, however, as sustainability and a focus on digital experiences become more important, many brands are going beyond that siloed view to incorporate offline and online experiences into their brands.

 New digital fashion houses are challenging traditional brands to innovate beyond the runway - whether in the Metaverse or via AR.
 And on top of this, consumers still want to connect in person with real people.